-- Influencers/KOL: does your partner has relationship with the rock star customers in your field?
+- Influencers/KOL: does your partner has a relationship with the rockstar customers in your field?
 Can they promote your brand in any of the potential channels?

 Improve their customer service

 Customer service is really important.
 How is it handled?
-What customer experience your dealer is giving to the end users?
+What customer experience your dealer is giving to the end-users?
 Are they making them happy?
-Do they have instant response when an issue pops up?
+Do they have an instant response when an issue pops up?
 How much time does it take to deliver your product or service locally?
-Etc… In that aspect you need to check the overall experience and it is composed by many tiny details.
+Etc… In that aspect, you need to check the overall experience and it is composed of many tiny details.